 These last two comments elicited an outburst of nervous laughter, and a few glances questioning the rationality of the speakers.

 In the days before this, while the countdown to the United Nations deadline neared, there was talk about making the world a better place and the absurdity of the beliefs of what those in power on both sides thought was best for the populaces they presided over.
-But there was also, conversely, the understanding societies, as presently configured, have competing interests and ideas that can and will lead to serious conflicts.
+But there was also, conversely, the understanding societies, as presently configured, have competing interests, ideas and values that can and will lead to serious conflicts.
 No matter how much it appears humans have evolved, and it seemed not much from the instincts that determined their social interactions and order 10,000 years ago, it didn’t preclude the possibility of a brutal war.

 We woke the next morning to news the single most destructive air raid in history was underway in Iraq.
 As the television reports came in, “bombs bursting in air,” the song entered my head, it seemed a pitiful waste to see how much of the knowledge, research and technical invention of the last two decades was being used to impose this colossal destruction.